CIT28/files/w7/ps1p3.md

   - Your query should return three columns, one for players’ first names, one for their last names, and one for their salaries.
   - Results in a table with 3 columns and 50 rows.

 5. It’s a bit of a slow day in the office.
-Though Satchel no longer plays, in 5.sql, write a SQL query to find all teams that Satchel Paige played for.
+Though Satchel no longer plays, write a SQL query to find all teams that Satchel Paige played for.

   - Your query should return a table with a single column, one for the name of the teams.
+  - Executing results in a table with 1 column and 3 rows.

 ## Grading
 - Submit your commit history URL your normals in your private repo for grading